WallNutss/EE234899-Python-Quadcopter-Simulation/README.md

 # What you can change

-    ├── build                   # Compiled files (alternatively `dist`) ├── docs                    # Documentation files (alternatively `doc`) ├── src                     # Source files (alternatively `lib` or `app`) ├── test                    # Automated tests (alternatively `spec` or `tests`) ├── tools                   # Tools and utilities
-    ├── LICENSE
-    └── README.md
+├── run3DSimulation.py     # main file to run, it contains the Quadcopter Class representation for dynamics update ├── lib                    # support files where it contains the controller, rotation matrix, quadcopter parameters class, and post-plotting code
+├── windModel              # code for Wind Model based on Dryden Wind Turbulence Model └── README.md

 In this simulation, I use a common cascade controller which is the first one is the position controller using a PID Controller and the second one is an attitude controller where I have two types of this controller.
 Which is using a PID Controller and five modifications of SMC Controller, namely SMC-Sign, SMC-Saturation, SMC-Tanh, and Integral SMC-Tanh.
-The files and folder structure will be listed below.
+The files and folder structure listen above.
 If you find any error or bug please let me know.

-├── run3DSimulation.py     # main file to run, it contains the Quadcopter Class representation for dynamics update ├── lib                    # support files where it contains the controller, rotation matrix, quadcopter parameters class, and post-plotting code
-├── windModel              # code for Wind Model based on Dryden Wind Turbulence Model └── README.md

 So it the `run3DSimulation.py`, it's the main file you want to run, where you can find the class variable Quadcopter.
 Here I have provided a simple change parameter you can use